cursorbeat/cursorbeat.github.io/content/blogPosts/2020/06-12--Keyboard-Guide/index.md

 - [Keystone Analog Tactile Mechanical Keyboard](https://kono.store/products/keystone-analog-mechanical-keyboard)
 - [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com)

-(* MacOS compatibility - Use [Karabiner-Elements](https://karabiner-elements.pqrs.org) to [fix layout](https://ke-complex-modifications.pqrs.org/#german_pc_shortcuts) issues or improve it.)

 ## Palm rest

 I can highly recommend to use a matching hight palm rest for adjusting the angle of your wrist to every keyboard.

 ## Spring vs Rubber

-If you really need or like to be silent or you like a really short/soft key-travel go for Rubber, otherwise I would always recommend a Spring based Key-Switches.
-With MX-Brown or equivalent you will never make a bad choice.
-I love those Topre Switches in terms of sound and their nice smooth and balanced key-travel, but they are only available in a few expensive Keyboards.The worst choice in opinion is a Rubber Key-Switch with long key-travel.
+If you really need or like to be silent - or you like a really short/soft key-travel - go for Rubber, otherwise I would always recommend [mechanical Spring based Key-Switches](https://www.mechanicalkeyboards.com/switches/).
+With [Cherry MX-Brown](https://www.cherrymx.de/mx-original/mx-brown.html) or equivalent like, you will never make a bad choice - it could make sense to [test all of them](https://de.aliexpress.com/wholesale?SearchText=key+switch+tester) if you want to build your own keyboard with a diy-kit.
+If you want to go crazy you can also fine tune all of those MX style switches with lube, custom springs or o-rings.
+My favorits are the [Topre](https://www.keychatter.com/topre-switches/) 45g switches in terms of sound and their nice smooth and balanced key-travel, but they are only available in a few expensive Keyboards.
+The worst choice in my opinion is a rubber key-switch with long key-travel - makes no sense to me.

+## Layouts

+There are those three major base key layouts ANSI, ISO and JIS - But there are still more around like KS, ABTN and others.
+Which layout you should choose depends on your language and your tasks.
+It could make sense to go for a ANSI/US layout if you are a german software developer like me.
+But then you have trouble to map those needed german letters like ü, ö and ä in a quickly reachable way.
+If you use a JIS key layout you would have up to 109 base Keys (+ additional ones like F1-Fx, arrow keys, numpad, etc.) - so with a bit of work you will get every visual language layout mapped.
+Regarding the visual layout there are a lot of different language specific "default" printigs available.
+It's a good decision to use a keyboard with switchable key-caps (like cherry mx, Alps or Topre ) standard to be able to change the visual layout in terms of color, printing, [profile](https://thekeeblog.com/overview-of-different-keycap-profiles/) and [material/texture](https://mechanicalkeyboardinfo.com/abs-vs-pbt-vs-pom-keycap-plastic/).
+On my HHKB keyboard I liked to have a DCS profile, PBT sandy grip and no printings at all to don't get in any conflict between the visual and mechanical layout.

+But then we get to the functional layout witch depends on the operating system and language default, but could be customised.
+There are a lot of alternative layouts like [Dvorak](https://www.dvzine.org), [Colmark](http://colemak.com/), or [Neo2](https://neo-layout.org).
+You can find a list of alternative en/de layouts [here](https://git.neo-layout.org/neo/neo-layout/wiki/Verweise%20auf%20andere%20Projekte).

+If you want to customise or create your own functional layout you could do this with a customizable firmware like [QMK](https://qmk.fm) ([Editor](https://config.qmk.fm/)) or with drivers and software like [Karabiner-Elements](https://karabiner-elements.pqrs.org).

+And if this isn't still not enough you can also tweak all this by adding additional virtual layers to your layout, that could have also programable macros mapped to some keys.

 ## Upcoming evolutions